Frequently Asked Questions

-A. A Presbytery is the local governing body of the Presbyterian Church (USA), consisting of presbyters (that is, elders and ministers) of local congregations.
-National Capital Presbytery (NCP) is made up of 108 Churches, and about 32,000 members.
+A. A Presbytery is the local governing body of the Presbyterian Church (USA), consisting of presbyters (that is, ruling elders and teaching elders (ministers).
+National Capital Presbytery (NCP) is made up of 110 churches, almost 300 teaching elders, and about 32,000 church members.
 NCP serves Washington, DC, Northern Virginia, and part of Maryland.

 Q. I want to keep up with things going on in and around NCP, how do I subscribe to the Thursday Mail (TM), NCP Monthly, or NCP & FRIENDS on Facebook?

 A. Send an email to LaJuan Quander and she will add you to the lists.

 Q. How do I find information about past or future Presbytery Meetings?

 A. You can find the Presbytery Packet, which is posted on www.thepresbytery.org ten days prior to the Stated Meeting, by clicking HERE.
 If you are looking for minutes from a previous Presbytery Meeting, they are available HERE, for members only.
 Dates for Presbytery Meetings for this year and next can be found HERE.